 The first aspect, traversal, is perhaps the biggest and most unique slam dunk, especially when comparing it to the competition.
 No other game out there can offer the feeling of web-swinging through a city.
 Some have come close, such as the Infamous series or even the Batman Arkham games, but there’s nothing as interactive and exhilarating as nose-diving from a high point and shooting your web out at the last second.

 Traversal is a low point for many open-world games, despite the gameplay essence being to explore.
-Going from point A to B can be quite the chore when there’s nothing to do than either driving a vehicle or constantly rolling because it seems a bit faster than just walking.
+Going from point A to B can be quite a chore when there’s nothing to do other than either driving a vehicle or constantly rolling because it seems a bit faster than just walking.
 Many games have circumvented this by setting up fast-travel points so you can get right to the good stuff.
-Marvel’s Spider-Man, however puts the need for fast-travel to bed.
+Marvel’s Spider-Man, however, puts the need for fast travel to bed.
 Why skip, when you can swing?
-The option is there, but it’s rarely a consideration, since Insomniac games have done an amazing job with the web-swinging, making you think of clever ways you can interact with different buildings or objects to spice up your traversal.
+The option is there, but it’s rarely a consideration since Insomniac games have done an amazing job with the web-swinging, making you think of clever ways you can interact with different buildings or objects to spice up your traversal.